 Eyelid Surgery, otherwise known as Blepharoplasty is a surgical procedure designed to remove fat and excess skin and muscle from the upper and lower eyelids.
 This can effectively produce a more youthful appearance in the face and is often combined with other cosmetic procedures such as Facelift and Browlift, although it can also be performed alone.

 Did you know that it is also not just a cosmetic procedure?
 It is often used to treat conditions such as dermatochalasis & eyelid ptosis which are medical conditions recognised by Medical Insurance Carriers.

 Eyelid Surgery can correct droopy upper eyelids and puffy bags underneath your eyes.
 It can help reduce the sad or tired look that your face often takes on with age.
-The results are long lasting and surgery is performed with a minimum of intervention.
+The results are long-lasting and the eyelid surgery is performed with a minimum of intervention.

-The aim of this section is to provide you with information on how the surgery is performed and what you can expect from the surgery.
+The aim of this section is to provide you with information on how the surgery is performed and what you can expect from eyelid surgery.
 Please ask your Surgeon any questions you may have that are not answered adequately here as each person’s individual needs may not be addressed in this information sheet.

 As with many cosmetic procedures, Blepharoplasty can enhance your appearance and improve your self-esteem and self-confidence.
 You must bear in mind, however, it won’t necessarily change your looks to match your ideal or cause other people to treat you differently.
 Before you decide whether to have eyelid surgery, think this over carefully and discuss any questions or feelings with your Surgeon or our qualified staff.
 Your eyelids have both a protective and an aesthetic function.
 They protect the eyes by providing lubrication and act as a shield to foreign objects or light.
 The eyelids also frame the eyes, giving a pleasing aesthetic appearance, the eyes often being the first thing that people notice when they meet you.